Call for Session Proposals

 CPE proposals will be evaluated by the AMCP education staff and Educational Affairs Committee.
 Criteria for review include but are not limited to topic relevancy to the managed care professional, risk of promotional bias, and expertise of faculty listed.

 Due to the cancellation of AMCP 2020 in April, AMCP is transferring selected sessions to AMCP Nexus 2020.
 Therefore, the Nexus 2020 call for session proposals is more focused and the number of acceptances will be limited.

 Preference will be given to proposals that highlight real-world examples of innovations in managed care, share outcomes data, and/or provide diverse professional perspectives.

 Please note that session proposals that have already received commercial support or submitted by a marketing representative or company will be disqualified from the call for session proposals.
-Please consider submitting this type of proposal for a satellite symposia, science and innovation theater, industry workshop, or partner session.

 Please contact email@example.com.